Nandaka/PixivUtil2/readme.md

                    The filename (+full path) will be trimmed to the first 250 character (Windows limitation).
-                   Refer to Filename Format Syntax for available format. filenamemangaformat ==> Similar like filename format, but for manga pages. filenameinfoformat  ==> Similar like filename format, but for info dumps. avatarNameFormat    ==> Similar like filename format, but for avatar image.
+                   Refer to Filename Format Syntax for available format. filenamemangaformat ==> Similar to filename format, but for manga pages. filenameinfoformat  ==> Similar to filename format, but for info dumps. avatarNameFormat    ==> Similar to filename format, but for avatar image.
                         Not all format available.
 tagsseparator   ==> Separator for each tag in filename, put %space% for space. createmangadir  ==> Create a directory if the imageMode is manga.
 The directory